affinidi/affinidi-core-sdk/common-libs/did-auth-lib/README.md

 #### Building of the response token(client side)

-To create a response token it is recommended to initialize `AffinidiDidAuthService` class with `encryptedSeed` and `encryptionKey` options on the client side in the same way as for the service side.
+To create a response token it is recommended to initialize the `AffinidiDidAuthService` class with `encryptedSeed` and `encryptionKey` options on the client side in the same way as for the service side.
 Use `createDidAuthResponseToken` method to create `Did-Auth` response token.
-It is necessary to have fresh request token from the service.
+It is necessary to have a fresh request token from the service.

 ```ts
 /**